 Be sure to ask your referees to read and comment on your Statement of Intent (see below).
 Do so well in advance; asking a professor to write a letter or provide feedback on a statement at the very last minute is not likely to positively influence his or her assessment of you.

 Your “Statement of Intent”

 Your statement should not be a narrative about how you’ve always loved anthropology and that going to graduate school would fulfill your life’s dream.
-This may be true, but instead, think of this application document as your opportunity to convince the faculty to admit you over the 200 others who are vying for the same spot.
+This may be true, but instead, think of this application document as your opportunity to convince the faculty to admit you, based on your existing academic achievements and your future goals, over the 200 others who are vying for the same spot.
 Admission committees are often reviewing hundreds of applications, and 90% of applicants tell us that Anthropology is their dream career – this is why it is important for you to be specific about your goals, and to express them clearly in written form.

 Instructions for Applying to Graduate Studies in Anthropology